Hillary Clinton Says Fox News Is A ‘Fully Owned Subsidiary’ Of Trump Administration

 Clinton talked about Trump’s frequent attacks on the media, save for Fox News.
 He “doesn’t attack Fox News,” she says, “because they’re like a wholly owned subsidiary of Trump and the Republican Party now.
 So he attacks the press and the broadcast media that raise questions about him, that don’t give him fidelity and loyalty.”

 She gave her own advice to the media, saying the press should “get smarter” when it comes to reporting on Trump.
-Clinton was critical specifically of Lesley Stahl, who interviewed the President for “60 Minutes” in October, saying that Stahl should have asked about the New York Times claims that the Trump family has dodged paying their taxes.
+Clinton was critical specifically of Lesley Stahl, who interviewed the president for 60 Minutes in October, saying that Stahl should have asked about the New York Times’ claims that the Trump family has dodged paying their taxes.

 Hillary Clinton is urging Europe to curb immigration because "it lit the flame" of rising populist movements like Trump and Brexit.
 In a new interview with the Guardian, Clinton praised Angela Merkel's compassion but said immigration "will continue to ro… https://t.co/YqVZPml2kU pic.twitter.com/CIPm1fOEqX